 Lease rates for new containers are positively but not exclusively correlated to the price of new containers, which is positively correlated with the price of steel, a major component used in the manufacture of new containers.
 In the past five years, prices for new standard 20' dry freight containers have moved in a wide range, with prices ranging between \$1,185 and \$2,363 during this time.
 Our average new container cost per CEU declined in 2019 compared to 2018 as container prices declined due to lower steel costs and lower container demand.
 Container prices have increased since 2016 but have generally declined since late 2018.
 However, in the beginning of 2020 we have seen price stabilization and increases.
-If new container prices decline, the lease rates achievable when older, off-lease containers are leased out will also decrease and the prices obtained for containers sold at the end of their useful lives may also decrease.
-From the beginning of 2013 until the second half of 2016 we saw new container pricing and the sale prices of our containers sold at the end of their useful lives decline and since late 2018 we have generally seen new container pricing and lease rates decline.
+If new container prices decline, the lease rates achievable when older, off-lease containers are leased out will also decrease and the prices obtained for containers sold at the end of their useful lives decline and since late 2018 we have generally seen new container pricing and the sale prices of our containers sold at the end of their useful lives decline and since late 2018 we have generally seen new container pricing and lease rates decline.
 A decline in new container prices causes low market lease rates and low resale values for containers, which have and may in the future adversely affect our business, results of operations and financial condition, even if low new container prices allow us to purchase new containers at a lower cost.
 Our future financial performance and profitability depends in part on the lease rates increasing for current leases that expire during the several years as many of these leases were concluded with low initial lease rates.
 Low new container prices and lease rates will increase the difficulty of raising lease rates on long-term container leases that expire in the future.